-The “bar” in bar chart is a vertical line in which the top denotes the high price of the period and the bottom denotes the low.
-Off on the left of the bar is a horizontal line denoting the opening price and off on the right is another horizontal line denoting the close.
-A bar therefore includes all four of the key price components — the open, high, low and close, sometimes abbreviated OHLC.
+The “bar” in the bar chart is a vertical line in which the top denotes the high price of the period and the bottom denotes the low.
+Off on the left of the bar is a horizontal line denoting the opening price, and off on the right is another horizontal line denoting the close.
+A bar, therefore, includes all four key price components — the open, high, low, and close, sometimes abbreviated OHLC.

 The Four Bar Components